Tritirachium oryzae: Morphology

 Tritirachium oryzae is an asexual fungus that grows well at 25-28 °C aerobically.
 It develops distinctly purple colonies with a velvet-like surface and pale to dark reddish-brown reverse coloration.
 Colonies consist of pale to brown smooth thin-walled hyphae.
 Conidia-bearing hyphae branch off and taper to form long and flat thick-walled arms, which have a characteristic zig-zag form.
 Conidia are 2.5 x 2.1 μm with a glassy-like appearance and are formed in spirals on conidiogenous cells The microorganism resembling wheat flowering heads.
 Conidia readily break free of the bearing cells and become airborne.
 Identification can be readily established using either morphological or molecular genetic methods.

 Ecology

 Tritirachium oryzae is commonly found on soil and decaying plant material and has been reported on maize and other crops.
 The fungus has been isolated from paper, vegetable fibres, textiles and adhesives, and is infrequently found in insulation materials, wood and ceiling tiles.
 This fungus has been reported globally in Iran, Pakistan, India, Brazil, and the United States.

 Pathogenicity

-Tritirachium oryzae can either act as a symbiont such as in is in Himalayan blue pine and other plants, or as an opportunistic pathogen of insects and humans.
+Tritirachium oryzae can either act as a symbiont such as in Himalayan blue pine and other plants, or as an opportunistic pathogen of insects and humans.
 Human infection has been recorded multiple times under nails, in the cornea, and in the scalp, but produces little pathological substances harmful to humans.
 These infections are readily treated by azole topical drugs such as ketoconazole, itraconazole and posaconazole.
 The fungus is potentially active against gram-positive and gram-negative bacteria, and is active against the plant pathogen Ceratocystis fimbriata and Staphylococcus aureus.